Vedantha-V-V/art-to-cart/README.md

-# React + Vite
+# DALL-E 2.0

+## Frontend

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: